haddocking/haddocking.github.io/education/molmod/docking.md

 of the ensemble is a good number.
 The number of models selected to it1 and water can simply be doubled.
 The computational cost of these refinement stages does not allow a proportional increase.
 These numbers can be edited in the *Sampling parameters* tab.
-Likewise, the number of structures to be analysed must be adapted to reflect these changes.
+Likewise, the number of structures to be analyzed must be adapted to reflect these changes.
 You can find this in the last tab of all:
 *Analysis parameters*.

 <a class="prompt prompt-info">
   Change the number of models generated at the rigid-body stage to 10.000, and of the semi-flexible and water refinement stages to 400.
-Change also the number of structures to analyse to 400.
+Change also the number of structures to analyze to 400.
 </a>

-The clustering algorithm must also be adjusted to accomodate the small size of the peptide.
+The clustering algorithm must also be adjusted to accommodate the small size of the peptide.
 The default cutoff of 7.5Å (interface-ligand RMSD) is very likely too broad and will generate very large and diverse clusters.
 This setting can be changed in the *Parameters for clustering* tab.

 <a class="prompt prompt-info">
-  Reduce the clustering cutoff to 2.0Å to accomodate the small size of the peptide.
+  Reduce the clustering cutoff to 2.0Å to accommodate the small size of the peptide.
 </a>

 Having filled all the necessary fields, running the docking simulation is one click away.
 Choose a